edgedb/edgedb-go/rstdocs/types.rst

 *type* MultiRangeFloat64
 ------------------------

-MultiRangeFloat64 is a type alias for multi range of RangeFloat64 values.
+MultiRangeFloat64 is a type alias for a slice of RangeFloat64 values.

 .. code-block:: go